mmcheider/CourseProject/README.md

 The goal of this project is to prepare tidy data that can be used for later analysis.
 The data was obtained from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones and it represented data collected from the accelerometers from the Samsung Galaxy S smartphone.

-The tidy data set is created with the average of each variable for each activity and each subject.
+An independent set of data is created with the average of each variable for each activity and each subject.
+This tidy data set can be read in and viewed in RStudio by running the following commands,

+- tidy_data <- read.table("tidy_dataset.txt", header = TRUE)
+- View(tidy_data)

 There is a file named run_analysis.R in the main directory.
 The R script code can be run if the Samsung data is in the working directory.
 If this is not the case, please go to https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and download the Samsung data.
-Once it is downloaded, please extract all files and saved them in a folder called "UCI HAR Dataset" in your working directory.
+Once it is downloaded, please extract all files and save them in a folder called "UCI HAR Dataset" in your working directory.

 #### The R script "run_analysis.R" is created to perform the following,